SeryogaBrigada/AdvancedLinuxSystemCleaning/README.md

 # AdvancedLinuxSystemCleaning
-This script provide an advanced system cleaning for Ubuntu/Linux
+This script provide an advanced system cleaning for Linux.

-For full functionality you need to install Bleachbit and Deborphan:
+For the complete functionality install Bleachbit (and Deborphan for Debian/Ubuntu):

-sudo apt-get install deborphan -y

-sudo apt-get install bleachbit -y